first published in Medium, December 13, 2020 & February 22, 2021

 In all, Diehl would take five courses with Ramos, all of them painting classes.
 Each time, Ramos would invite the class to visit his studio in Oakland; near Mills College to impart how a professional artist studio was arranged.
 Ramos’ studio occupied an old storefront and provided the students with a chance to discuss paintings Ramos had in progress.
 In one instance, what looked like a completed painting in Ramos’ art-about-art series, still needed another 20 hours of work, according to Ramos, who pointed to the areas that didn’t look quite right to him.
 Diehl was learning the importance of self-criticism from Ramos, who had the highest expectations for his own work.

 Diehl looked forward to these visits and paid close attention to Ramos’ own process.
 He studied Ramos’ easel, his painting taboret, and brushes.
 Because of the various visits, Diehl focused on more and more details; how Ramos set up his lighting, and what kind of watercolor paper he used (Arches 300 lb cold press paper).
 Of course, none of these things were secrets, but to a young artist they were a way of obtaining knowledge as if he were an apprentice.
-Diehl would later, in fact, design a wall mounted easel based on the one Ramos used in his studio.
+Diehl would later, in fact, replicate a wall-mounted easel based on the one Ramos used in his own studio.

 Ramos got to know Diehl, and the young woman Diehl was dating at the time, from various classroom visits and gallery openings.
 Sue was two years younger than Diehl and was majoring in Child Development at Cal State Hayward.
-One day Ramos asked Diehl if he thought Sue would pose for him; he wanted a female figure to superimpose into the compositions he was working on.
+One day Ramos asked Diehl if he thought Sue would pose for him; he wanted a distinctive female figure to superimpose into the compositions he was working on.
 At the time, he was referencing imagery by Jean-Auguste-Dominique Ingres and Amedeo Modigliani.
 Ramos favored shapely models in his Pop paintings, and Sue fit that description.
-Diehl replied that he would ask her, and she agreed to pose.
-It was common for artists to share models, albeit through a modeling guild, and Sue was posing for Diehl’s swimming pool drawings and paintings, which Ramos may have already seen.
+Once Diehl asked her, she agreed to pose.
+It was common for artists to share models, albeit through a modeling guild, and Sue was posing for Diehl’s pool series drawings and paintings, which Ramos may have already seen.